KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Cocoa Cinnamon

 I love [Cocoa Cinnamon](https://littlewaves.coffee/pages/old-north-durham) coffee shop.
-I first tried it last year and went back several times during DjangoCon US.
+I first tried it last year and went back several times during DjangoCon US 2024.
 I don't just love it for the coffee, which is amazing, by the way.
 On my first visit this year, I was offered a free Chai Latte.
 As I sat drinking it, they offered a free coffee that was redeemed by a student sitting studying.
 According to their menu, they also offer reduced price coffees as a service to the community.
 It's nice to patronize a business that shows kindness.

 Drinks had:
 * Chai Latte: "Housemade chai blend of cinnamon, cardamon, ginger, rose, anise, & black pepper served unsweetened or with honey or vanilla syrup"